 My son, a hot cocoa connoisseur, had me stock up on their cocoa before I ‘retired’.

-Equally outstanding is their Savory Red Onion Jam for Panini.
+Equally outstanding was their Savory Red Onion Jam for Panini, which sadly is no longer sold.
 I brought home a jar and it quickly became a family favorite.
 We ate it with our meat and cheese trays and put it on sandwiches.
-The jar was emptied before I had the opportunity to try it on a pizza, but doesn’t that sound good?
+That jar of red onion jam was emptied before I had the opportunity to try it on a pizza, but doesn’t that sound good?

-The empty Williams-Sonoma jar nudged me to try my hand at making a similar onion jam.
-I’ve had a recipe noodling around in my head for a better part of the past year and decided that this week was the week to give it a whirl.
+The empty Williams-Sonoma jar of Red Onion Jam nudged me to try my hand at preserving an onion jam.
+I’ve had a balsamic onion jam recipe noodling around in my head for a better part of the past year and decided that this week was the week to give it a whirl and to get busy canning onion jam.

-I’m sure it had nothing to do with me wandering aimlessly through our home given the sudden quiet and loneliness since my oldest started her college career this past weekend…?..but I digress.
-In any event, this was the week to make this Savory Onion Jam.
+I’m sure it had nothing to do with me wandering aimlessly through our home given the sudden quiet and loneliness since my oldest started her college career this past weekend…but I digress.
+In any event, this was the week to try my very own Savory Red Onion Jam recipe.

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-To that end, I’ve been searching and testing various recipes looking for something close to what my taste buds remembered.
+To that end, I’ve been searching and testing various recipes for preserving onions, looking for something close to what my taste buds remembered.
 I found this recipe from Ellie Topp’s book, The Complete Book of Small-Batch Preserving: Over 300 Recipes to Use Year-Round.
-I kept the ratio of onions to acid constant, but used an assortment of alliums (shallots, red and yellow onions) and added 1 tablespoon of thyme to get the flavor I was looking for.
+I kept the ratio of onions to acid constant but used an assortment of alliums (shallots, red and yellow onions).
+Adding a tablespoon of thyme gave me the flavor I was looking for in this balsamic onion jam.

 “The transformation which occurs in the cauldron is quintessential and wondrous, subtle and delicate.
 The mouth cannot express it in words.”

-The flavor is pretty close to what we remembered and we’re already figuring out how we’re going to eat the 4 half-pints that I canned!
-And while I did preserve these by water bath canning, you could skip that and just keep it in your fridge.
+The flavor of this balsamic jam is pretty close to what we remembered.
+In fact, we are already figuring out how we’re going to eat the 4 half-pints that I canned!
+And while I did preserve these by water bath canning, you could just keep it in your fridge.
 I’ve seen recipes that state that similar onion jams can be refrigerated for 2 weeks.

 - 1/2 cup packed brown sugar